Holocaust humor

-There are several major aspects of humor related to the Holocaust: humor of the Jews in Nazi Germany and in Nazi concentration and extermination camps, a specific kind of "gallows humor"; German humor on the subject during the Nazi era; the appropriateness of this kind of off-color humor in modern times; modern anti-Semitic sick humor.
+There are several major aspects of humor related to the Holocaust: humor of the Jews in Nazi Germany and in Nazi concentration and extermination camps, a specific kind of "gallows humor"; German humor on the subject during the Nazi era, and the appropriateness of anti-Semitic or off-color humor in the modern era.
+Although, in some contexts it can be accepted by the social surroundings; it is a very risky choice of humor.

 Aspects of Holocaust humor

 The 2011 book Dead Funny by Rudolph Herzog explores, among other things, the first two aspects: the humor of the oppressed and the humor of the oppressors.
 One of Herzog's points is that the German humor of the era reveals the extent to which ordinary German citizens were aware of the atrocities of the regime.

 Chaya Ostrower, a pioneer in Holocaust humor research, maintained that humor was a defense mechanism that helped to endure the atrocities of the Holocaust.
-She wrote that until recently the question of humor in concentration camps was little known to general public and had little attention in scientific community.
+She wrote that until recently the question of humor in concentration camps was little known to the general public and had little attention in scientific community.
 Among many reasons for this was the common belief that the discussion of humor in the Holocaust may be seen as diminishing the Holocaust, hurting the feelings of the inmates, and trivializing the issue of extermination - if it was possible to laugh, then it was not so terrible after all.
 Another reason is the reluctance of the survivors to recall harsh memories associated with the unnatural circumstances that evoked humor.
 Also, the scholars treated humor to be only of second importance in the life of Holocaust survivors.
 In 2009 Yad Vashem published a book in Hebrew "Without humor we would have committed suicide".
 In 2014 it was published also in English "It kept us alive: humor as a defense mechanism in the Holocaust".
 In this book you can find interviews with 55 Holocaust survivors, carried out by Dr. Ostrower where the main question was "Can you describe or tell us about humor in the Holocaust?"

 Terrence Des Pres, Sander Gilman, and Sidra DeKoven Ezrahi were among the first scholars to consider the appropriateness of humor about the Holocaust and who has the right to tell Holocaust jokes.

-Considering the cruelty of the jokes about the Holocaust, one has to distinguish the "gallows humor", i.e., the humor of the victims, from "sick humor" of the oppressors or haters of the particular social group.
-The "gallows humor" is a coping mechanism, while "sick humor" is an instrument of aggression.
+Considering the jokes about the Holocaust, one has to distinguish the "gallows humor", i.e., the humor of the victims, from the humor of the oppressors of the particular social group, which is called "executioner's humor" by Alan Dundes.
+The "gallows humor" is a coping mechanism, while "executioner's humor" is an instrument of aggression.